mitsuba-renderer/drjit/docs/unused/advanced.rst

 .. warning::

-    The writes performed by :cpp:func:`enoki::compress` are at the granularity of entire packets, which means that some extra scratch space generally needs to be allocated at the end of the output array.
+    The writes performed by :cpp:func:`drjit::compress` are at the granularity of entire packets, which means that some extra scratch space generally needs to be allocated at the end of the output array.